debiannoob/batch-sma-analysis/README.md

   3. 2021-11-01 to 2022-11-01

 A perfect bull market high entry and bear market low exit constitutes a given bear markets' HODL performance.
 Having identified the top n SMA pairs which most closely matches the HODL performance of the three respective bear markets, statistical methods will be employed to identify likely contenders of high performing SMA pairs for the bear market expected to follow the 23/24 bull market.
 As discussed in the first strategy, to have any likelihood of outperforming a simple short and hold strategy, a high performing SMA pair must be coupled with an appropriate degree of leverage.

-### Strategy 3
-The goal of this strategy is to evaluate the feasibility of closely matching or exceeding a simple buy and hold strategy by taking long and short positions over the duration of the three previously stated bull market periods.
-One would assume this strategy to be inefficient.
-While it is doubtful that any one SMA pair will lend itself to be of much use in a directionally agnostic manner, combining any two pairs, one for singling long entries, the other for signalling short entries, is much more likely to yield successful results.
-Naturally, the probability of successfully selecting two high performing SMA pairs for the upcoming bull market is lower than successfully selecting one.

-### Strategy 4
-As discussed in strategy three, tested over the previously discussed bear market periods.